Firalen/Firalen/README.md

 - 🔭 I’m currently student at ASTU

-- 🌱 I’m currently using react,node,express,tailwind and nextjs
+- 🌱 I’m currently using react,node,express,tailwind,mongodb,mysql,postgres and nextjs

 - 👨‍💻 All of my projects are available at [https://github.com/firalen](https://github.com/firalen)